mokolodi1/MedBook_/README.md

 }
 ```

-To get the personal collaboration associated with a user, use `user.personalCollaboration`.
+To get the personal collaboration associated with a user, use `user.personalCollaboration()`.
+Currently, a user's personal collaboration is simply their email, but that may change in the future.

 ```js
 let user = MedBook.ensureUser(Meteor.userId());